RandJoha/PalHands/BACKEND_DOCUMENTATION.md

 - **Comparison**: Secure password comparison method
 - **Validation**: Minimum 6 characters for users, 8 for admins

-### Password Reset Flow (Where to find tokens in MongoDB)
+### Password Reset Flow (Dev email fallback + where to find tokens)
 - Trigger: POST `/api/auth/forgot-password` always returns a generic success message.
 If the email exists, the user document is updated.
-- Storage: The reset token and expiry are stored on the user document in the `users` collection:
+  - Storage: Transitioned to hashed tokens.
+Fields on user document in `users` collection:
-  - `passwordResetToken: String`
+    - `passwordResetTokenHash: String` (SHA‑256 of the raw token)
+    - `passwordResetToken: String | null` (legacy compatibility; not populated for new requests)
     - `passwordResetExpires: Date` (typically now + 1 hour)
-- Reset: POST `/api/auth/reset-password` with `{ token, newPassword }` will validate, set the new password, and clear both fields.
+  - Reset: POST `/api/auth/reset-password` with `{ token, newPassword }` will validate against hash (or legacy field), set the new password, and clear fields.
-- Where to look:
+  - Where to look (DB):
     - MongoDB Compass filter: `{ email: "user@example.com" }`; inspect the fields above.
-  - Mongo Shell quick check (replace with your email):
+    - mongosh quick check:
       ```powershell
-    # Windows PowerShell example using mongosh
-    mongosh "<your-connection-string>" --eval "db.users.findOne({email: 'user@example.com'},{passwordResetToken:1,passwordResetExpires:1})"
+      mongosh "<conn>" --eval "db.users.findOne({email: 'user@example.com'},{passwordResetToken:1,passwordResetTokenHash:1,passwordResetExpires:1})"
       ```
-- Dev email behavior: If SMTP env vars are not configured, the mailer can fall back to logging the email contents (including the token/reset URL) to the server console/logs.
-Check `backend/src/services/mailer.js` and the running server output.
+  - Dev email behavior: If SMTP env vars are not configured, the mailer falls back to logging the email contents (including the reset URL and raw token) to the server console/logs.
+See `src/services/mailer.js`.
+For setup, see `backend/EMAIL_SETUP.md`; for dev fallback usage, see `backend/GET_PASSWORD_RESET_TOKEN.md`.
+A helper script `backend/setup-email.ps1` can update `.env` interactively.

 ### Authentication Flow